transientskp/tkp/documentation/source/introduction.rst

   differs from their cataloged value.

 - Feature extraction.
-This will attempt to extract various characteristics (peak flux, duration, flux increase and decrease, spectral shape) from any transient detected in the previous routine.
+This will attempt to extract various characteristics (peak flux, duration, background level, flux increase and decrease, spectral shape, standard statistical values such as mean, standard deviation, skew and kurtosis) from any transient detected in the previous routine.

   Since most algorithms in the above routine rely on a good measurement of the average background/steady-state value, these